San Joaquin River: Indigenous people

 Archaeological finds near the southern end of the San Joaquin Valley suggested that humans first arrived in the region as early as 12,000 but no later than 5,000 years ago.
 The two major ethnic groups were the Miwok people, who inhabited the northern end of the San Joaquin Valley and the Sacramento-San Joaquin Delta region, and the Yokuts tribes, scattered around the more arid southern portion of the basin.
 During these pre-European times, the San Joaquin River flowed through rich grasslands and sprawling marshes, flooding every few years and transforming much of the valley into lakes.
 At the southern end of the valley lay the vast Tulare Lake, formerly the largest freshwater lake in the western United States, which connected with the San Joaquin through a series of marshes and sloughs.
 The rich vegetation and wildlife surrounding these bodies of water made the San Joaquin Valley a favored home as well as a stopping-off place for other nomadic peoples.
 The native people, mostly hunter-gatherers, lived off this land of abundance; during the 18th century, the population of the San Joaquin Valley was estimated at more than 69,000, representing one of the greatest concentrations of native people anywhere in North America.

-The Yokuts, who comprised most of the indigenous people in the San Joaquin basin, mostly lived in the foothill area of the Sierra along streams, with their territory stretching south from the Chowchilla River to the Kern River.
-Certain areas above the foothills were occupied by the Chumash and visited by Paiute peoples of the Great Basin for trade.
-The marshy areas to the west were inhabited by various nomadic groups, and probably had fewer permanent residents although it was a favored fishing and hunting area.
+Before European colonization, the Yokuts occupied the entire San Joaquin Valley, from the Sacramento-San Joaquin River Delta south to the Tehachapi Mountains, including the adjacent foothills of the Sierra Nevada to the east and parts of the Coast Range to the west.
 In contrast, the Miwok occupied land deeper within the Sierra Nevada stretching north from the Merced River to the Mokelumne or the American, a tributary of the Sacramento, and west to the Delta region.
 Most of the Miwok people in the watershed were part of the appropriately named Sierra Miwok group.

-A majority of the people along the San Joaquin River and its tributaries lived in small bands or tribes, which had no distinguishing names.
-Villages were small and usually the size of camps, rarely numbering more than a few hundred inhabitants.
-The Miwok, for example, rarely traveled more than a few miles from their home villages, and as such the inhabitants of one village would not know much of the surrounding country beyond the neighboring villages.
+The Yokuts were unique among California natives in that they were divided into true tribes.
+Each had a name, a language, and a territory.

+Of the about 63 known Yokuts tribes, 33 lived along or around the San Joaquin River and its tributaries.

 The staple food for San Joaquin Valley inhabitants was the acorn, which when ground, could be made into various foods such as cakes.
 Grinding the acorns was a simple process where they crushed the nuts using rocks in natural granite depressions.
 Many of the surviving examples of acorn milling areas can still be found in the foothills, especially around the Kaweah River area.